65536william/docspring-documentation/docs/guides/integrations/aws-s3.md

     - `day` - Example: `29`
 - Click "Create"

 Now that you've created an AWS S3 integration, we will upload any generated PDFs to your S3 bucket.
 You can test the integration by generating a new live PDF.
-(Test PDFs are skipped.)
+(Test PDFs are skipped by default.)

-When you view a submission or combined submission in the web UI, you will see the S3 upload status in the Actions section at the bottom of the page.
+When you view a submission or combined submission in the web interface, you will see the S3 upload status in the Actions section at the bottom of the page.

 ## FAQ

 ### Does DocSpring still keep a copy of the PDF?

 Yes.
 This AWS S3 integration is just a one-way file upload, but DocSpring continues to store your template PDFs and generated PDFs.
-We serve our own copy of the generated PDF when you request a download URL.
-We will also use our own copy of the PDF when merging them into a "combined submission".
+When you request a download URL from DocSpring, we serve the generated PDF as hosted on our own servers.
+We will also use our copy of the PDF when merging them into a "combined submission".

 ### Does DocSpring delete the PDF from my S3 bucket when a submission expires?

 No. DocSpring will only delete our own copy of the PDF when a submission expires.
-We will never delete a PDF in your custom S3 bucket.
+We will never (and, if you followed this tutorial, we are unable to) delete a PDF in your custom S3 bucket.

 ### How can I tell when the PDF has been uploaded to my custom S3 bucket?

-One thing to be aware of is that the submission state will change to processed as soon as our copy of the PDF is ready, but it might take a few seconds before the PDF is uploaded into your custom S3 bucket.
+The submission state will change to processed as soon as our copy of the PDF is ready, but it might take a few seconds before the PDF is uploaded into your custom S3 bucket.
 The AWS integration upload happens after the initial processing is completed.

 If you need to know when the PDF is available in your own S3 bucket, you can check the `actions` array in the API response.
 This array will be empty before the submission is processed.
 As soon as the the submission is processed, it will contain an entry for the `aws_s3_upload` action.
 This action's `state` will be `pending` until the file has been uploaded into your S3 bucket, and then it will change to `processed`.